 - A fun and lower-cost way to decorate, but not necessarily a long-lasting one.

 The Fluorescent Gallery Method of Custom Sizing

 Since our images are original artwork, our experts can graphically modify them, maintaining balance in detail without distortion.
 The customized image is printed onto the panel and cut to the specified size.
 The panel(s) are then custom-packed and shipped to you ready for installation.

 In comparison, decorative film and polycarbonate producers print at one size.
 This size can be too small or large for many installations.
 Cutting is required to fit custom-size fixtures.
 This low-cost benefit comes with an extreme drawback by possibly ruining the visual balance of the image.

 Custom Size Examples by Fluorescent Gallery

-There are many ways to decorate flat panel lighting installations.
-As the very first company (since 2007) to deliver fluorescent light panels that make lighting look like fine lighting, Fluorescent Gallery has always been serious about delivering light panel covers that are a work of art.
-They are durable, will last for years or decades without fading or yellowing, and in many cases a one of a kind panel designed specifically for you.
+There are many ways to decorate overhead lighting installations.
+Since 2007, Fluorescent Gallery has been serious about delivering light covers that are a work of art.
+These quality panels are durable, will look the same for years or decades, and offer a unique design specifically for you.